 Changing Majors: It's Not the End of the World

-I entered my freshman year of college completely convinced that I would graduate as a History major.
+I entered my freshman year of college completely convinced I would graduate as a History major.
 It seemed logical at the time, as it was one of the only classes I truly enjoyed in high school.
 However, I barely made it two months before I switched my major to Film with a minor in Art.
 These two majors may seem completely different, and they are!
-For students who are unsure of their major or are thinking about switching: it’s okay.
+For students who are unsure of their major or are thinking about switching: It’s okay.
 Changing your major isn’t as big of a deal as it’s made about to be—but there are some things you should know before you start.

 Making the switch

-In general, there’s no reason you should be hesitant to change your major.
+If you’re confident you want a different life path, there’s no reason you should be hesitant to change your major.
 College is an eye-opening experience for everyone, and there are so many opportunities to discover something you’re really passionate about.
 Good luck!

 Like what you’re reading?